D-vokic/Quotations-Generator-App/README.md

 1. Visit the Quote Generator website.
 2. Click on the "Generate Quote" button to generate a new quote.
-3. Use the "Share" option to share the quote on social media.
+3. Use the "Like" option to like or share the quote on social media.

 ## Technologies and Languages